Know Associate Personality Styles To Increase Retail Holiday Sales

 In Sum

-Just like it always has, the media is going to run stories to get investors, owners, and managers of brick-and-mortar stores nervous that retail holiday sales will be disappointing.
+Just like always, the media will run stories to make investors, owners, and managers of brick-and-mortar stores nervous that retail holiday sales will be disappointing.

 If you settle for employees who are content to text on their phones rather than engage customers and sell your merchandise, you'll miss the opportunity to stand out from your competitors.
-Understanding personality styles can help you match who best to lead the sales floor, who to take charge of tasks, and which traits are likely to help you in various situations.
+Understanding personality styles can help you match who best leads the sales floor, who takes charge of tasks, and which traits will likely help you in various situations.

 There's no better or worse personality style; we all have elements of all of them.
-When you can understand what drives and stops employees, you can find more opportunities for them to shine.
+Understanding what drives and stops employees can help you find more opportunities for them to shine.